Jean Cloutier

 Jean L. Cloutier (born c.
-1959) is the Ottawa City Councillor for Alta Vista Ward.
+1959) is a Canadian politician.
+He was the Ottawa City Councillor for Alta Vista Ward from 2014 to 2022.
 He was elected for the first time in the 2014 Ottawa municipal election.

 Cloutier grew up in the Hintonburg neighbourhood of the city and has lived in Alta Vista since 1986.

 Cloutier is a past president of the Canterbury Community Association, which covers Ottawa's former Canterbury Ward.
 A Chartered Professional Accountant, he was Controller at Tubman Funeral Homes for 12 years prior to being elected.
 In 1988, he and friend Brice White purchased the Nelson Cinema on Rideau Street and converted into the ByTowne Cinema.

 Cloutier is a member of the choir at St François d'Assise and has a black belt in martial arts.

 During the 2014 election campaign, he was endorsed by outgoing councillor Peter Hume, which helped him get elected, winning nearly 50% of the vote.